cirosantilli/linux-kernel-module-cheat/README.md

 - run forever in a loop or long sleep
 - `poweroff` the machine

+### BusyBox init is fine, but networking gets on my nerves

+I know right?

+Add this line to `rootfs_post_build_script`:

+    rm -f "${1}/etc/init.d/"S*network

+To restore it, run:

+    ./run -t initscripts-reconfigure

 ## Debugging

 To GDB the Linux kernel, first run: